 At the core of our investment philosophy is the belief that, we do everything possible to try not to lose money.
-While market volatility and to some degree losses are inevitable, we hold that if you can avoid large losses like the market experienced during the great recession of 2008, you may reach your financial goals without having to take unnecessary risk, and with more peace of mind.
 Not losing money is more important to us than making money, because losses are harder to recover from than sitting in cash.
 Therefore, from time to time due to economic conditions we will move our actively managed assets to an all cash position in order to help protect your principal.
 While it may be a radical idea to some to pay an advisor a fee to sit in cash for any period of time, we humbly disagree and our track record speaks for itself.
 We hold that there are times in the market when it makes sense to wait and be patient.
 When we do take a cash position, we are still always active.
 Our data analyst and investment committee monitor and track the daily performance of all of the major indices, variable annuity sub accounts and over 6,000 stocks and ETFs.
 We constantly monitor and discuss the capital markets to seek out opportunities to grow our portfolios.
 All the while we are here to answer important financial questions and help you make intelligent decisions.

 Have realistic expectations:

 Keep your goals and objectives realistic in nature and use the tools that are available to you to achieve those goals.
 So often people set arbitrary targets that have little substance such as, to have $1,000,000.
 Assets alone without taking into account how much income they will generate, what sort of fees and taxes are involved, and vague financial goals are a recipe for disaster.
 Deal in specifics when setting financial goals, be mindful of what type of lifestyle you want to lead and take concrete steps to get there.